 The most frequent form of central nervous system melanoma is metastasis.
 Primary melanoma of the CNS arises from the leptomeninges or dura mater, is rare and represents 1% of all melanomas.
 When the leptomeninges are involved, both the brain and the spinal cord can be involved.

-The involvement of the basal cisterns causes hydrocephalus, intracerebral subarachnoid hemorrhage.
-Unusually are described cases of primary melanoma of the pineal gland.
-The melanomas that metastasize the brain primarily affect the cerebral hemispheres, while metastases are rare in the spinal cord (they are often incurable and surgery or radiotherapy can only reduce the size of the tumor).
-The use of steroids can reduce symptoms induced by edema.
+Involvement of the basal cisterns results in hydrocephalus and sometimes also intracerebral or subarachnoid hemorrhage.
+Cases of primary melanoma of the pineal gland are very rarely described.
+Melanomas that metastasize in the brain mainly affect the cerebral hemispheres, while spinal cord metastases appear rare and are often incurable and treatment tends to reduce the tumor size with surgery or radiotherapy.
+The use of steroids can reduce the symptoms induced by cerebral edema.

 There is a hereditary disorder called neurocutaneous melanosis in which there are giant melanocytic nevi mainly in the neck and trunk and cerebral melanoma and it is apparently due to an error in the morphogenesis of the embryonic neuroectoderm.
 Fewer than 200,000 people are reported to have the disorder in the United States population.
 Neurological complications are: hydrocephalus, epilepsy, cranial nerve dysfunction, signs of spinal cord or spinal root involvement.